Maps Documentation

 General

-Show interactivity controls - Toggle to display buttons directly on the visualization that allow convenient control of interaction settings.
-The buttons are located on the left side of the visual.
-For documentation on each button, see Interactivity controls.
-This is a premium feature.
+Show interactivity controls - Toggle to display interactive buttons directly on the visualization for convenient control of interaction settings.
+The buttons appear on the left side of the visual.
+For details on each button, see Interactivity controls.
+(Premium feature)

-Controls size - Define the size of these buttons.
+Controls size - Set the size of the interactivity buttons.

 Zoom

-Show zoom controls - Toggle to display zoom buttons on the right side of the visual, allowing zoom via button clicks.
-If disabled, zooming is available using your device’s default method (e.g., mouse wheel, two-finger gesture).
+Show zoom controls - Toggle to display zoom buttons on the right side of the visual.
+If disabled, zooming is available via your device’s default method (e.g., mouse wheel, two-finger gesture).

-Controls size - Define the size of the zoom control buttons.
+Controls size - Set the size of the zoom control buttons.

 Show zoom level - Toggle to display the current zoom level on the visualization.